WurthElektronik/Calypso-IoT-PnP-Design-Kit/README.md

 - The WE certificate generator tool.
 This can be downloaded from: https://www.we-online.com/certificategenerator

-## How to setup the Calypso Azure IoT plug and play design module
+## Quick start guide

-The brief description of the steps to be followed to setup the Calypso Azure IoT plug and play design module are summarized below:
+The brief description of the steps to be followed to setup the Calypso IoT plug and play design module are summarized below:
 ![Flowchart Kit](images/flowchart_Kit.jpg)

 **1. Create an IoT Central Application –** Sign in to Azure portal, and in IoT Central Application, on the Basics tab, complete the required fields and wait for the deployment of a new application on IoT central platform